The Original Article for this Discussion: Getting off the couch | Counseling Today

 As Shawn Achor shares in The Happiness Advantage by having a positive outlook and experiencing positive emotions an individual is able to perform better in their daily life and in the workplace.
 In his book Shawn highlights research that demonstrates the effects of positive emotions in the workplace and at home.
 In particular, an individual who is asked to list the objects noticed in a room who is primed to experience positive emotions will be able to see more objects versus someone primed with negative emotions.

 Through the ABC and active interventions lessons such as these are able to be experienced and then put into practice through daily life.
 At BOE part of the 22 day therapeutic wilderness expedition program is being able to go out of the everyday environment to learn about yourself, your environment, develop new skills, and prepare a plan on how to practice and develop change when you re-enter that environment.
-By learning new skills and practicing these skills in a group that is able to challenge when you forget to use a skill the wilderness programs allow for the experiential learning cycle to occur and being highlighted as part of an intentional therapeutic community living environment allowing for positive change and growth.
+For example, when you forget to use a skill in the wilderness you experience difficulties, challenges, and discomfort that initiates change.
+The initiated change is supported and encouraged by staff who are able to highlight each piece of the experiential learning cycle for you.
+Finally, through reflection by journaling and processing as a group you are able to take away new lessons, and skills as you develop a new mindset.
+While a part of such an intentional therapeutic community living environment positive change and growth is only limited by an individual’s motivation, readiness for change, and ability to gain insight.

 Project Adventure; Adventure Based Counseling Workshop May 2015 led by Nate Folan; www.pa.org